Motor oil: American Petroleum Institute (API)

 API CK-4 and FA-4 have been introduced for 2017 model American engines.
-API CK-4 is backward compatible that means API CK-4 oils are assumed to provide superior performance to oils made to previous categories and could be used without problems in all previous model engines (but see Ford below).
+API CK-4 is backward compatible that means API CK-4 oils are assumed to provide superior performance to oils made to previous categories and could be used without problems in all previous model engines.

-API FA-4 oils are different (that is why API decided to start a new group in addition to API Sx and API Cx).
 API FA-4 oils are formulated for enhanced fuel economy (presented as reduced greenhouse gas emission).
 To achieve that, they are SAE xW-30 oils blended to a high temperature high shear viscosity from 2.9 cP to 3.2 cP.
 They are not suitable for all engines thus their use depends on the decision of each engine manufacturer.
 They cannot be used with diesel fuel containing more than 15 ppm sulfur.

 Cummins reacted to the introduction of API CK-4 and API FA-4 by issuing its CES 20086 list of API CK-4 registered oils and CES 20087 list of API FA-4 registered oils.
 Valvoline oils are preferred.

-Ford does not recommend API CK-4 or FA-4 oils in its diesel engines.

 While engine oils are formulated to meet a specific API service category, they in fact conform closely enough to both the gasoline and diesel categories.
 Thus diesel rated engine oils usually carry the relevant gasoline categories, e.g. an API CJ-4 oil could show either API SL or API SM on the container.
 The rule is that the first mentioned category is fully met and the second one is fully met except where its requirements clash with the requirements of the first one.